25 Flowers for Hummingbirds From Plant Select

-Pictured above: Female hummingbird visiting red birds in a tree
+Pictured above: Hummingbird visiting red birds in a tree

-These regionally native plants are ideal for waterwise gardens in different parts of Colorado, Utah, Wyoming, Idaho, Montana, New Mexico, Arizona, California and more.
-Many of these flowers for hummingbirds will attract other pollinators too, like hummingbird moths (aka, sphinx moths and hawk moths).
+Many of these flowers will attract other pollinators too, like hummingbird moths (aka, sphinx moths or hawk moths).

 Pictured above: White-lined sphinx moth visiting Furman’s Red sage

 Please keep in mind, it may take some time for hummingbirds to find these plants.
-But once they do, get ready for hummingbird joy!
+But once they do, they’ll often return year after year.

 Bridges’ penstemon (pictured above)